fly-apps/rate-limiter-demo/README.md

 # Demo 2(A) - `fly machine run` with precanned app

-This time JSON configuration is a bit simplerL [cli-config.json](./cli-config.json).
+This time JSON configuration is a bit simpler: [cli-config.json](./cli-config.json).
 That's because we can load the contents of the `nginix.conf` file directly and we configure our guest machine and services from the command line:

 ```
 flyctl machine run --machine-config cli-config.json \
   --app $APPNAME --autostart=true --autostop=stop \
   --port 80:8080/tcp:http --port 443:8080/tcp:http:tls \
   --vm-cpu-kind shared --vm-cpus 1 --vm-memory 256
 ```